zeroibc/my-mac-os/README.md

 <img src="http://i.imgur.com/jwVCcMb.png" width="500" alt="img">

 #### [Telegram](https://desktop.telegram.org/) - Messenger
 - The app has a very clean interface, a native client for macOS and stickers.
-Chats are not encrypted by default and don't use [approved cryptography](https://security.stackexchange.com/questions/49782/is-telegram-secure) but the client is really amazing and fast.
+Chats are not encrypted by default and don't use [approved cryptography](https://security.stackexchange.com/questions/49782/is-telegram-secure) but the client is amazing and fast.

 #### [AirMail](http://airmailapp.com/) - Email client
 - By far the most well designed and feature rich mail application that I have used so far.
 Has simple design, support for multiple accounts and a multitude of nice shortcuts that you can use.